-The Guild of Television Camera Professionals (GTC) was formed in 1972 and now has over 1400 members in countries as far afield as Australia, South Africa, the USA, Russia and Singapore.
-The majority live in the UK, are freelance and work in all aspects of broadcasting from corporate and online productions to TV news and sport, current affairs and documentaries, soaps and drama.
+The Guild of Television Camera Professionals (GTC) was formed in 1972 and now has around 1500 members across countries as far afield as Australia, the USA, Russia and Singapore.
+The majority though live in the UK, are freelance and work in all aspects of broadcasting from corporate and online productions to TV news and sport, current affairs and documentaries, soaps and drama.